Submitted by Von Moseley, Director Instructor, Apolo High School

 Note: The information in this profile represents SY2012-13 unless otherwise indicated.

-Apolo High School is an alternative high school located in Winlock, Washington.
+Apolo High School is an alternative high school located in Winlock, Wash.
 Its blended-learning program mostly focuses on credit recovery and dropout prevention/recovery.

 Blended Learning Program